Problem

 We pulled in product, customer success, and marketing to brainstorm ways that we could help governments tell more interesting and relatable stories.
 This workshop revealed a few different story arches around common issues in local government, such as the opioid epidemic, rising pensions, and how marijuana tax revenues can be used to offset budget shortfalls.

+We designed templates that mapped the guidelines into stories that customers could copy and modify.
 We also explored a number of visual directions in the templates to learn what resonated with customers.
 We sought clear and beautiful results that are achievable for our users to create with the data and graphics they have on hand.

 Here are some examples of different directions that I designed with customer content: